How to set up your primary school once your site is released

-This article is designed for primary schools who are Onboarding to Arbor.
-It details what steps you need to take before your whole school have access to their new Arbor site.
+This article is designed for primary schools that are Onboarding to Arbor.
+It details what steps you need to take before your whole school has access to their new Arbor site.
+This guide discuss top things to consider when you first receive your final Arbor Site, and before you Go Live.

 Please also continue to work through the tasks outlined in your Onboarding Workbook.